-CasaMagna is a 450-room beachfront resort and is ranked by U.S. News as one of the Best Hotels in Cancun for 2015.
-I recently visited the hotel with my son Roland, who writes the Kids Corner section and not only did we experience a relaxing two day visit, but also happened to arrive during turtle hatching season.
+CasaMagna is a 450-room beachfront resort and is ranked by U.S. News as one of the Best Hotels in Cancun.
+I recently visited the hotel with my son Roland, who writes the Kids Corner section and not only did we experience a relaxing two-day visit, but also happened to arrive during turtle hatching season.

 It was hot when we visited and while we did venture out several times a day to take a peak at the amazing view and sunrise, I would imagine I would spend a lot more time there in the cooler months.